It is great for:

 It has a success rate of about 70-80%, so it does not work for everyone, but does help most people even when other treatments have failed.
 It is a great way to keep yourself away from an operation.

-Shock wave therapy is a non invasive way of restarting the natural healing process allowing your body to repair itself.
-The common factor in all of these conditions is the chronic inflammatory process, which is a vicious cycle of pain and damage that is often seen in association with over use injuries.
-Shockwave therapy can convert this chronic inflammatory process into an acute inflammatory process much like a fresh injury, from which the body can usual heal itself.
+Shock wave therapy is a non-invasive way of restarting the natural healing process allowing your body to repair itself.
+The common factor in all of these conditions is the chronic inflammatory process, which is a vicious cycle of pain and damage that is often seen in association with overuse injuries.
+Shockwave therapy can convert this chronic inflammatory process into an acute inflammatory process much like a fresh injury, from which the body can usually heal itself.

 Typically three treatments of about five minutes are required spaced over three weeks.
 The treatments are a bit uncomfortable, but no injections are required, and they are not nearly as painful as surgery.

-Shockwave therapy is not available on the NHS in this area, however if you are insured then it should be fully covered by your private health insurance.
-If not Mr Willis-Owen can see you on a self funded basis.
-A new consultation costs £225 and course of three treatments costs in the region of £750 depending on your specific needs.
+Shockwave therapy is not available on the NHS in this area, however, if you are insured then you should be fully covered to be treated by Charles by your private health insurance (except AXA).
+If not Charles is always happy to you on a self-funded basis.
+A new consultation costs £275 and a course of three treatments costs in the region of £825 depending on your specific needs.
 To put this in perspective surgery typically costs about £4,000 and involves time off work and a lower success rate.

-During shock wave therapy, a high-intensity sound waves are sent into the tissues of the body.
-This leads to all sorts of beneficial effects such as new blood vessel ingrowth, reversal of chronic inflammation, stimulation of new tissue growth and breaking down calcium deposits.
-For you it's about 5 minutes of quite noisy, and a little bit uncomfortable treatment to the sore area, three weeks in a row.
+During shock wave therapy, high-intensity sound waves are sent to the tissues of the body.
+This leads to all sorts of beneficial effects such as new blood vessel ingrowth, the reversal of chronic inflammation, stimulation of new tissue growth and breaking down calcium deposits.
+For you, it's about 5 minutes of quite noisy, and a little bit uncomfortable treatment to the sore area, three weeks in a row.

 You are likely to feel reduced pain within minutes of starting the first treatment.
-You will be sore after each treatment, but it is important NOT to take anti inflammatories.
+You will be sore after each treatment, but it is important NOT to take anti-inflammatories.
 The treatment works by stimulation of a 'pro-inflammatory state'.
-Most patients experience considerable benefit by 3 months from the first treatment, but studies show improvements continue up to one year from treatment.
+Most patients experience a considerable benefit by 3 months from the first treatment, but studies show improvements continue up to one year from treatment.

 No!
 There are a variety of types of shockwave treatment and ways to deliver the therapy.
-Mr Willis-Owen uses an brand new radial shockwave therapy which has a wealth of research for sports injuries.
-The type of hand piece determines how much energy can be given, and the newer ceramic hand pieces deliver more energy with less discomfort.
-Charles used to have an old "swiss dolocast" machine, but the new Stortz machine is much more comfortable and delivers more o the all important energy for less discomfort.
+Mr Willis-Owen uses a new radial shockwave therapy which has a wealth of research for sports injuries.
+The type of handpiece determines how much energy can be given, and the newer ceramic handpieces deliver more energy with less discomfort.
+Charles used to have an old "swiss dolocast" machine, but the new Stortz machine is much more comfortable and delivers more of the all-important energy for less discomfort.

-NICE have looked a shockwave therapy and found it to be safe.
-The scientific evidence for efficacy is equivocal and as a result NICE have suggested that clinicians carrying out shockwave therapy should gather data on their patients in order to see how well it works.
-This sort of recommendation from NICE is very common indeed as it takes many years, and many patients to gather robust scientific evidence for any treatment.
+NICE have looked a shockwave therapy in 2009 and found it to be safe.
+The scientific evidence for efficacy back then was equivocal and as a result, NICE had suggested that clinicians carrying out shockwave therapy should gather data on their patients in order to see how well it works.
+This sort of recommendation from NICE was very common.
+They have not updated the guidance since but very many people throughout the world have benefitted from shockwave since then.